Runs

 | Canceled | An operator canceled the run before it finished. |

-Final statuses (Succeeded, Failed, Canceled) never change.
-You can’t “resume” a failed run — you start a new run, which automatically picks up where the data left off.
+Final statuses (Succeeded, Completed with errors, Failed, Canceled) never change.
+You can’t “resume” a finished run — you start a new run, which automatically picks up where the data left off.

 Run items